 Convenient Filter Holder

 The stainless steel wire and wooden handle holder allow you to easily remove the coffee grounds from the carafe.
-You can place it to the side and deal with it after you’ve drunk your coffee.
 The filter comes off the holder and then can be cleaned and stored.

 Compared to other pour-over devices, the Hario still has a very full-bodied taste, much like the Chemex, but it also has the rich and smooth elements of a French Press.

 Of course, this style of coffee maker isn’t for everyone.
-You might prefer other pour-over coffee makers that are better suited for paper filters if the cloth is too complicated.
+If you’re under a time constraint in the mornings, you might prefer other pour-over coffee makers that have a quicker process.

-In the end, the Hario Woodneck Drip Pot delivers high-quality brews with only a little extra fuss.
-If you have that additional time to spare, and if the quality of taste is a priority for you, then this coffee maker will suit you well.
+Overall, the Hario Woodneck Drip Pot delivers high-quality brews with only a little extra fuss.
+If you enjoy spending extra time to get a perfect cup of coffee, then this drip pot is perfect for you!

-Hario Woodneck Drip Pot Review: Is This Coffee Pot Worth It?
+Hario Woodneck Drip Pot Review: A Full-Flavor Pot of Coffee

 Product In-Stock: InStock